Lysxia/twentyseven/README.md

 Command line arguments:

-- `-p` Initialization of tables is done before waiting for an input.
+- `-p` (Must be on at the first call) Precomputes tables and saves large pruning tables in `path/to/tables/`.
+Then exit.
 - `-v` Verbose mode.
 Print the time taken to solve a cube.
 Also print the time taken to initialize the different tables when using `-p`.
+- `--path=/path/to/tables/` Set the path of the directory where tables are stored.
+Default: `.27` (in the current directory!).
 - `--optimal` Use the optimal solver.
 This is still experimental and does not terminate within a reasonable amount of time beyond ten moves or so.
 - `--twophase` (Default) Use the two-phase solver.